circleci/circleci-docs/jekyll/_cci2/config-spec.md

 key | Y | String | Unique identifier for this cache
 {: class="table table-striped"}

 Cache for specific `key` is immutable a cannot be changed.
-If cache for given `key` is already exist it won't be modiffied and job execution will proceed to a next step.
+If cache for given `key` is already exist it won't be modified and job execution will proceed to a next step.

 In order to build a new cache depending on some changes in your application or environment, `key` value may contains special templates: